 A couple of years ago I was asked to share about what God was doing in my life with my Celebrate Recovery group at church.
 The whole experience was a tremendous boost to my faith.
 It strengthened me to purposely pause and remember what God had done over the years.

 I needed (and wanted) to share how my involvement in CR played into all of that, but my greatest desire was to somehow convey that, really, above all—it was Jesus.
 Jesus was the One to begin the work in me when I tried everything I could to get away from Him; when I spurned, mocked and despised His involvement in my life.
-He was the One who, ever since that time, continues to restore me, forgive me and come looking for me when I wander—and much of my Christian life was spent tip-toeing to the other side of the fence, where the grass seemed just a little greener… till I got over to it.
+He is the One who, ever since that time, continues to restore, forgive, and come looking for me when I wander—and much of my Christian life was spent tip-toeing to the other side of the fence, where the grass seemed just a little greener… till I got over to it.

 In the weeks of prayer and preparation leading up to that night, I asked God for wisdom to know what to say, and just days before I was to share I happened to stumble upon this old note I’d tucked away in a file: